DaveBenham/VenomModules/README.md

     - raw modulation input
     - rectified modulation input
     - modulation input offset by 5V
-- Envelope may be normal or inverted when applied to level, modulation depth, and feedback depth
+- Envelope may be normal or inverted when applied to level, modulation depth, and/or feedback depth
 - Level, mod depth, and feedback depth knob values (optionally attenuated by envelope) are summed with independent CV inputs with attenuverters
 - The envelope (normal or inverted) is available as a separate output
 - A configurable trigger input that can either sync the VCO, retrigger the envelope during decay or sustain, or both

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.